- University of Pittsburgh School of Law, J.D., 2009, magna cum laude

 Bar & Court Admissions

 David’s practice includes representation of lenders and borrowers in financings insured by the Federal Housing Administration, with a focus on the financing of skilled nursing homes, assisted living facilities, and other senior living and senior health care facilities.
+He regularly negotiates intercreditor agreements and deposit account control agreements for these transactions.

 David also regularly advises banks regarding legal issues and agreements pertaining to cash management, payment processing, deposit operations, online banking and fraud.
 He has drafted numerous agreements for banks related to their cash management and deposit products and services.